 - Multiple cervix examinations.
 Some expecting mothers get their cervix checked many times to see how much they’ve dilated.

 - Lifestyle decisions such as substance abuse, obesity, or smoking

 - Mothers under 21

 - History of urinary tract infections

 - Group B strep

 If doctors suspect chorioamnionitis, they’ll have a plan to manage and treat it.
 They’ll likely administer antibiotics to help combat the infection.
 Most doctors will also perform a C-section so the infection doesn’t spread to the fetus.
 A C-section can allow the baby to thrive better than in the womb.
 And if the infection spread to the baby?
 Doctors can administer antibiotics to the newborn as well.
-Proper and timely treatment can help avoid a ray of complications, as well as a chorioamnionitis lawsuit.
+Proper and timely treatment can help avoid an array of complications, as well as a chorioamnionitis lawsuit.
 But what about the symptoms?